Volunteer in Indonesia

 - Building Volunteer Programs in Indonesia

-Community Volunteer Programs in Indonesia
+Community Volunteer Programs

 Indonesia has a huge population of around 250 million people living here making it the fourth most populated country on the planet.
 Unfortunately a large number of people live in inadequate conditions or below the poverty line which is where international charities and local NGO's work to help.

-Education, Sports Coaching & Teaching Programs
+Educational, Sports Coaching & Teaching Programs

 There is the opportunity to get involved in sports activities and counselling sessions for local people.
 You can also find volunteer work in Indonesia teaching English and improving education in primary and secondary schools and community centres whilst childcare volunteer work can be found in nurseries and orphanages in Indonesia.
 You will not need to be a professional teacher to apply as full training and support wil be given.
 Popular destinations for teaching projects in Ubud/Bali.

-Building & Construction Volunteer Programs in Indonesia
+Building & Construction Volunteer Programs

 There is a need for better infrastructure in Indonesia - this country has been hit by 5 earthquakes in the last 11 years and the Merapi volcano located here is classified as one of the 16 most dangerous in the world.
 In 2006 it erupted and 28.000 people had to be evacuated, but it doesn’t stop local people from living in its surroundings.
 There are lots of families who were living in villages close to the volcano when it erupted, most were evacuated in 2006 and couldn’t move back because everything was completely black at that time as all trees were burned and everything was covered in ash.
 Help is an advantage for these people and also to improve the facilities making the land fertile and also inhabitable again.
 Throughout the year there are group building and construction programs available to join where you can help plan and construct houses, community centres and schools.
 Some organisations are also still working to clean up from previous tsunamis and you can help people directly affected.

-Environmental & Conservation Projects in Indonesia
+Environmental & Conservation Projects

 Illegal logging and also rain forest destruction is a real problem in Indonesia, natural habitats are being whilst many of the country's 6,000 inhabited islands islands also face problems with rising sea levels.
 There are increasingly difficult obstacles facing wildlife and communities in Indonesia, the environment is under threat by expanding industry and palm oil plantations and you can join volunteer programs to help.
 If you stay a bit longer in one place on a development initiative you will be amazed by local people.